adam-coster/adam-coster/README.md

 Most of the stuff I've worked on is closed source.
 Here's a quick summary of my biggest projects:

-- **[Video Game Webtech](https://www.bscotch.net/games):** I develop and maintain all of the webtech for our games, starting in 2015 with our "BscotchID" service which in 2018 I replaced with a shinier service, "Rumpus".
+- **[Video Game Webtech](https://www.bscotch.net/games):** I develop and maintain all of the webtech for our games, starting in 2015 with our "BscotchID" service, which in 2018 I replaced with a shinier service, "Rumpus".
 Migrating users between those systems without downtime [was quite the endeavor](https://adamcoster.com/blog/tech-debt-the-bill-comes-due)!
 BscotchID/Rumpus features include:
   - Cross-platform save syncing (e.g. allowing players to switch between a mobile device and a console without losing progress)
   - [Cross-platform user-generated content sharing](https://aws.amazon.com/blogs/gametech/a-platformer-maker-made-for-every-platform/) (in [Levelhead](https://www.bscotch.net/games/levelhead), players can create and share custom levels and compete on per-level leaderboards)
   - Centralized account management, allowing players to connect their accounts to any platform account